 In 2010, the Asset Management Flight contacted the web site designer in order to restore the links to the site-specific data files and LUC descriptions and to update the content of the restoration portion of the GP.
 In response, the Flight has been given administrative rights to revise the content in the Travis AFB GP.
-Throughout the year, the Branch has been updating the site descriptions, uploading updated data files to the web site, and reconnecting hyperlinks.
-Although progress on this task has been slow because of the extensive amount of fieldwork that was conducted in 2010 to support the upcoming Basewide Groundwater ROD, the data update and uploads should be complete before the start of the 2011 summer construction season.
+As a result, the Branch is now able to update the site descriptions, upload updated data files to the web site, and reconnect hyperlinks.